How to Buy a Foreclosed HomeCASAPLORERTrusted & Transparent

 To understand the extent to which the home needs to be repaired, you should pay for a home inspection.
 After you submit a purchase offer for the home, there is a period where you can arrange for home inspections before closing on the sale.
 A home inspection, which typically costs $400-$800, can uncover many problems and even change your mind about purchasing a property.
 It is a good idea to have an inspection contingency in your purchase offer, however, contingencies can make your offer less attractive.

 During a foreclosure auction, you will not be given the opportunity for a home inspection.
 This considerably increases the risk of buying a substandard home, so you should have significant experience with home repairs.
 Otherwise, it’s best to avoid buying foreclosed homes that do not allow for inspections.

 If you are planning on using a mortgage, then you will also need to get the home appraised.
 This is a process where the property is assigned a fair price.
 Lenders require home appraisals before giving you a mortgage to ensure that they are loaning you the correct amount.
 If the appraised value of the home comes far below your purchase price, you may be required to put down more money as a down payment to make up for the difference.
 To help protect against this situation, you might consider having an appraisal contingency in your purchase offer.

 Step 5: Finalize the Transaction

-Once you’re sure that you want to purchase the property, read the inspection and potential appraisal results to understand the costs and price.
+Once you’re sure that you want to purchase the foreclosed property, read the inspection and potential appraisal results to understand the costs and price.
 You will then have to contact your mortgage lender and real estate agent to finalize the deal.
-Since the home is purchased as-is, you will need to do a couple of extra things as well.
+Since the foreclosed home is most likely purchased as-is, you will need to do a couple of extra things as well.